Jenny Greene returns and Doireann Garrihy joins as 2fm pivots to talk

 Dan Healy, the head of 2fm, said the station wanted to attract “people who don’t listen to FM radio, but love listening to audio”.

-The radio industry has experienced difficulties in attracting younger listeners, especially after about 4pm in the day, he admitted, and this had prompted a rethink at 2fm about how it should approach its mission.
+The radio industry has struggled to attract younger listeners, especially after about 4pm in the day, he admitted, and this had prompted a rethink at 2fm about how it should approach its mission.

 “A station like ours should continue to evolve,” he said.